TimelessBeing/battle_for_eden/rules.md

 Sometimes however, after losing one or more territories, some may become disconnected from the player's portal.

-Each players receive 1 resource (materialized by ???) for each non-disconnected territory they control (including their portal territory or the Heart of Eden), plus 1 resource per non-disconnected territory of their color they control, plus 1 resource per non-disconnected energy-rich location they control
+Each players receive 1 resource (materialized by ???) for each connected territory they control (including their portal territory or the Heart of Eden), plus 1 resource per connected territory of their color they control, plus 1 resource per connected energy-rich location they control

 In addition to that, a player controlling the Heart of Eden receives 1 pure energy (materialized by a counter token) if that territory isn't disconnected,